top of page

 Some believe it was a Hollywood production to fool the public.

-I (this author) know it happened.
+I know it happened because I participated.
 I participated in it.
+I was there.
+I experienced it.

-Also, conspiracists with a private agenda like to refute what they don't believe and can develop convincing theories.
+Conspiracists with a private agenda often refute what they disbelieve and develop convincing theories.

 Unfortunately, there are many things we don't understand or don't see.